Executive Assistant vs Administrative Assistant: What’s the Difference?

 TIP: Integrity and confidentiality are also important traits for both Executive and Administrative Assistants.
 Both roles are required to handle sensitive company information and intellectual property.
 People who aspire to work as an EA or Admin support must have these characteristics for the role.

-3 Tips for Hiring Executive Assistant or Administrative Assistant
+3 Tips for Hiring an Executive Assistant or Administrative Assistant

 1. Know what type of assistant you need for business.